blindedResearch/chatsqc/README.md

 **Instructions for Running the App every time:**

-1. Open the Anaconda virtual environment from Anaconda by clicking on the dropdown menu with the default value of *base (root)* and you will find `chatsqc` below it.
+1. Open the Anaconda virtual environment from Anaconda by clicking on the dropdown menu with the default value of *base (root)*, and you will find `chatsqc` below it.
 2. Install (if needed) and launch the `command window` (CMD) after you click on `chatsqc`.
     - Alternatively, you can type: `conda activate chatsqc` in the CMD from your base environment.